dekeh1/CS-443/Syllabus.md

 Our scheduled final exam period is Thursday, 14 December 2017, 12:30-3:30pm

-* Differing exam averages are required for different passing grades.
-See the table under *Course Grade Determination*.

 ## Self-Directed Professional Development Blog
 Two of the CS Program-Level Student Learning Outcomes that this course addresses are: